IWU-CS253/Yoink/docs/iteration_report_2.md

 - Had some github issues, mainly with the db file which was creating merge conflicts.

 Things to do:
-- Limit the title, description and contact info charracters, so that it doesn't create problem
+- Limit the title, description and contact info characters, so that it doesn't create problem
-- Make the posts details available only to logge in users.
+- Make the posts details available only to logged in users.

-Secure login (password hasing, email specific signup) (Yohance)
+Secure login (password hashing, email specific signup) (Yohance)

 - security measures include ensuring passwords aren't saved in their raw form in the database, by hashing them on sign up.
 - Following log in attempts compare hashes between the stored password in the database, and the password given by the user, which is initially hashed before being compared.